kwquan/ProjectSkyhaul/README.md

 ## Future improvements
 Refer to optional part in flowchart. \
 All comments for improvements are welcomed. \
-This is my first backend project, with over 20h spent on it. \
+This is my first backend project, with over 20h spent. \
 Much remains to be learnt, all mistakes are solely my own.